Gypsy Rose: Life After Lock Up

 Gypsy Rose: Life After Lock Up is an American reality true crime television docuseries that premiered on Lifetime on June 3, 2024.
-The series follows Gypsy Rose Blanchard after her release from prison, documenting her reintegration into society, personal relationships, and public life.
+The series follows Gypsy Rose Blanchard after her release from prison for the murder of her mother Dee Dee Blanchard, documenting her reintegration into society, personal relationships, and public life.

 The season covers events like her finalized divorce from Ryan Anderson, her reconnection with Ken Urker, and the birth of their daughter Aurora, who arrived early in December 2024.
 The series was renewed for a second season, which was released on March 10, 2025.

 Premise

 The series chronicles Blanchard’s adjustment to life after serving more than eight years in prison for her role in the 2015 killing of her mother, Dee Dee Blanchard.
 Cameras follow her as she navigates marriage, divorce, rekindled relationships, internet attention, and motherhood.